Shirley Porter: Philanthropy

 In 1970, Porter and her husband used family money to set up the Porter Foundation, which has funded projects in Israel and the UK.
 Tel Aviv University has received funds to establish buildings and projects including the Porter Institute for Poetics and Semiotics, the Shirley and Leslie Porter School of Cultural Studies and the Porter School of Environmental Studies.
 Other projects funded in Israel include a day-care centre for elderly people and a nautical sports centre.
 In the UK, beneficiaries of the Porter Foundation include the National Portrait Gallery, where a small room is named the Porter Gallery, and the Victoria and Albert Museum.
-Porter has served as a governor of Tel Aviv University.
-She has also been involved with various environmental projects in Israel.
+Porter had served as a governor of Tel Aviv University.
+She was also involved with various environmental projects in Israel.
+An obituary in the Jewish Chronicle said that the Porter Foundation was a "generous benefactor to academic institutions and environmental projects" in Israel.

 Public image and portrayals

 In a review for The Guardian of Nothing Like a Dame, Porter's biography by journalist Andrew Hosken, Nicholas Lezard described her in the following terms: "She remains, by a considerable margin, the most corrupt British public figure in living memory, with the possible exception of Robert Maxwell".
 In the London Review of Books review of the same book, Jenny Diski called the Homes for Votes scandal Porter's "biggest, stupidest and most cynical act of corruption".
 Diski, without justifying Porter's behaviour, accused many of Porter's critics of "snobbery and an undeclared racism".
 She cited the "echo of something more than simple class snobbery in the judgments made of her voice and decor".

 In November 2009, BBC Radio 4 broadcast the radio play Shirleymander, which dramatised the events of Porter's time as leader of Westminster City Council, with the role of Porter played by Tracy-Ann Oberman.
 In 2018, a stage adaptation of the play starred Jessica Martin as Porter and had a brief run at the Playground Theatre in North Kensington, west London.